Research Skills 2024

 Brush Up on Your Research Skills

-Relying solely on one source can lead to misinformation, opinion pieces or limited perspectives.
-Look at a variety of reputable sources to gain a comprehensive understanding of your subject matter.
+Relying solely on one source can lead to misinformation, private and public opinion pieces, or limited perspectives.
+Consult a variety of reputable sources to gain a comprehensive understanding of your subject matter.
+The Google search box will be your new friend for your research needs.

 2 | Check Credibility